How to Modify WordPress Theme Header and Footer

 You should now have your website title displayed along with the year and copyright:

-This is how you edit the header and footer of a WordPress theme.
+This is how you modify the WordPress theme header and footer of a WordPress theme.
 Remember, all edits should be done on child theme files; otherwise, you will lose all changes if the main theme is updated.
-If you only want to make layout changes, edit the style.css file only and leave the template files.
+If you only want to make layout changes, edit the style.css file and leave the template files.

 Changes only affect the theme whose files you’re editing.
 If you choose another theme, you’ll have to edit the respective header and footer template files.

-Do you edit your theme files directly or do you use the theme’s admin panel?
-Which method is more powerful for you and why?
+Do you edit your theme files directly or use the theme’s admin panel?
+Which method is more powerful for you, and why?

-11 Comments on “How to Modify Your WordPress Theme Header and Footer
+11 Comments on “How to Modify WordPress Theme Header and Footer

 1. Help!